powerpak/pathospot-compare/README.md

 [virtualbox]: https://www.virtualbox.org/wiki/Downloads
 [deb]: https://www.debian.org/releases/stretch/

-#### Hosted on AWS
+### Hosted on AWS

 Vagrant can also run this pipeline on the AWS cloud using your AWS credentials.
 See [README-vagrant-aws.md](https://github.com/powerpak/pathospot-compare/blob/master/README-vagrant-aws.md).

 ### Minerva/Chimera (Mount Sinai users only)

-For particular instructions for getting started on the Chimera nodes of the Minerva computing environment, see [README-minerva.md](https://github.com/powerpak/pathospot-compare/blob/master/README-minerva.md).
+Mount Sinai users getting started on the Minerva computing environment can use an included script to setup an appropriate environment on a Chimera node (without needing vagrant); for more information see [README-minerva.md](https://github.com/powerpak/pathospot-compare/blob/master/README-minerva.md).

 ### Installing directly on Linux (advanced users)

 You may be able to install prerequisites directly on a Linux machine by editing `scripts/bootstrap.debian-stretch.sh` to fit your distro's needs.
-As the name suggests, it was designed for [Debian 9 "Stretch"][deb], but will likely run with minor changes on most Debian-based distros, including Ubuntu and Mint.
+As the name suggests, this script was designed for [Debian 9 "Stretch"][deb], but will likely run with minor changes on most Debian-based distros, including Ubuntu and Mint.
 Note that this script must be run as root, expects the pipeline will be run by `$DEFAULT_USER` i.e. `UID=1000`, and assumes this repo is already checked out into `/vagrant`.

 ## Usage